lokothodida/elfinder-theme-template/README.md

 # elFinder Theme Template
-A sketch and boilerplate of the CSS styles used to skin the [elFinder](https://github.com/Studio-42/elFinder) File Browser.
+An immediately configurable template for the [elFinder File Browser](https://github.com/Studio-42/elFinder).

 # Aims
-* To explain how to make skins for elFinder
+* To explain how to produce structured skins for elFinder
-* To provide a base from which to quickly create skins
+* To provide a base from which to quickly produce said skins
-* Overcome skinning compatibility issues between elFinder versions (namely 2.0 to 2.1)
+* Overcome skinning compatibility issues between elFinder versions (namely 2.0 to 2.x)

 # Usage
 All of elFinder's styling is done through CSS.
 There is an elaborate